realworldocaml/book/en/03-variables-and-functions.md

 - : int = 7
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You might not have thought of the second example as a function, but it
+You might not have thought of the second example as an ordinary
-really is.
-Infix operators like `+` really only differ syntactically
+function, but it very much is.
+Infix operators like `+` really only
-from other functions.
-Indeed, if we put parenthesis around an infix
+differ syntactically from other functions.
+In fact, if we put
-operator like `+`, it operates like a normal prefix operator:
+parenthesis around an infix operator, you can use it as an ordinary
+prefix function.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~ { .ocaml-toplevel }
 # (+) 3 4;;